naknode/finni-takehome/readme.md

 New and improved patient portal using workspaces!

+Before we start, this project uses pnpm instead of npm.

 **pnpm** is a fast, improved package manager. pnpm creates hard links from the global store to the project's node_modules folders.
 Hard links point to the same place on the disk where the original files are.
-You save disk spaces and it's faster!
+You save disk space and it's faster than npm!

 - `/server`
   - esno (alias of `tsx`) to build and develop the TypeScript server